threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### How does the Threefold Node Status bot works?
+### How does the Threefold Node Status bot work?
 How can I use the Threefold Node Status bot to verify if my 3node is online?

 1. Click on this link: https://t.me/tfnodestatusbot